rladies/rladiesguide/content/coordination/monitoring/index.en.md

     It is fundamentally important to check this account regularly, as it is the main channel of communication between the organisation and the individual chapters.
 This account can be set up to forward to your personal email address.
-Contact Yanina Bellini (\@yabellini on slack) for help.
+See https://guide.rladies.org//organization/tech/accounts/#e-mail

 3. All the accounts related to this chapter (e.g. social media) should be set up using the R-Ladies email account.
 Make sure you have